Can German Cockroaches Fly? Why They Have Wings but Don't Use Them

 There are several reasons why German cockroaches prefer running over flying.

-First, they simply don’t need to fly.
-German cockroaches have evolved to thrive indoors where food and shelter are always nearby.
-Unlike outdoor insects that might fly to find resources, these roaches live right next to their food sources.
+First, they don’t need to fly.
+German cockroaches live indoors where food and shelter are always close by.
+Unlike outdoor insects that fly to find food, these roaches live right next to their food sources.

-Second, running is actually faster for escape.
+Second, running is faster.
 German cockroaches can run up to 3 miles per hour.
-For an insect their size, that’s incredibly quick.
-When startled, they dart into a crack or crevice much faster than they could take flight.
+For their size, that’s very quick.
+When startled, they dart into a crack or gap much faster than they could take flight.

 German Cockroaches vs American Cockroaches: Flying Ability